 Read more stories of women who saw opportunity when they lost their job, and created their own business.

-Anna is a mom and a marketer (that's about all she has time for).
+Anna is a mom, a small business owner and a marketer.
 She's enjoyed working for some of the country's largest media brands and start-ups.
 Becoming a mother opened her eyes to how hard it is for working moms.
-At Pepperlane, she is committed to building campaigns and content that empower mothers to follow their business dreams.
+She is on a mission to help busy moms like her give beautiful, thoughtful gifts to those they care about.
+On this journey, she's launched a site, and an Etsy shop for her curated gift boutique.